broadinstitute/puppet-sentinelone_agent/README.md

 Due to the nature of SentinelOne's distribution methods, making the actual package available in a repository is outside the scope of this module.
 In most cases, you can create your own custom Yum, Apt, etc. repository and serve out the `SentinelAgent` package you can download from the SentinelOne interface.

+This module was tested on versions of `SentinelAgent` >= 4, and therefore cannot be guaranteed to work on older versions of the agent installation.

 #### Installation

 The easiest way to install this module is through Puppet Forge: